Entangled Sound Sources

-BRENSO’s oscillators are exceptionally stable and provide rich harmonic content.
-This happens thanks to the two thru-zero triangle cores, which guarantee the most playable behavior and the best response to audio-rate modulation.
+BRENSO’s oscillators feature thru-zero triangle cores, which guarantee exceptional tracking and the best response to audio-rate modulation.

-You won’t need to find a sweet spot because BRENSO is calibrated to sound ‘as expected’ in any setting!
+You won’t need to find a sweet spot because we designed BRENSO to sound ‘as expected’ in any setting!

 We designed from scratch an analog circuit that, when excited by an external trig, opens the wavefolder above its maximum level and then closes it down with a non-linear slope, whose length can be manually regulated.